-Though coral tree seeds are infertile, the plant spreads through cuttings, roots or plant fragments that are buried in soil.
-Hardy in a range of North Island conditions, the coral tree grows fast, lives for a long time and has dense foliage which prevents native plants from become established.
+Although coral tree seed is infertile, the plant can spread through cuttings, roots or plant fragments fallen from the plant.
+Coral trees grow fast, live for a long time and have dense foliage which prevents native plants from becoming established.
+They are incredibly hardy and can live comfortably in a range of conditions.

 Remove younger coral tree plants, making sure you dig up all roots.
 Once out of the ground, leave the plant to rot on concrete surfaces.
 Be careful not to leave any soil on the plant as it can easily re-establish itself.